rasterio/rasterio/docs/masks.rst

 creator has said that 0 values represent missing data (see the ``nodatavals`` property in the first code block of this document), but some of the valid data have values so low they've been rounded during processing to zero.
-This can very easily happen in scaling 16-bit data to 8 bits.
+This can happen in scaling 16-bit data to 8 bits.
 There's no magic nodata value bullet for this.
 Using 16 bits per band helps, but you really have to be careful with 8-bit per band datasets and their nodata values.